Beacons, Inc. is a 501(c)(3) public benefit nonprofit

 Ratios & Enrollment: 3:1 ratio with no more than 12 trainees per workshop module.

-Devices: Trainees may bring their own device, but Beacons also has available 15.6" yoga touchscreen Chromebooks with a mouse accessory, 12.9" iPads and other devices as needed.
+Devices: Trainees may bring their own device, but Beacons also has available 15.6" yoga touchscreen Chromebooks with a mouse accessory, 12.9" iPads, an interactive 65" touchscreen monitor, and other devices as needed.

 Materials: Each trainee will be provided with his/her own materials and sanitation kit for safe learning onsite.